CraveFood/farmblocks/packages/search-field/README.md

 | onScrollReachEnd | Function to handle the end of the scroll.
 Usefull for pagination                    | onScrollReachEnd()                                                 |          | () => false |
 | onChange         | Function to handle selection of an item                                             | onChange(value: string)                                            |          | () => false |

+Note: to listen to clicks on items or footer, use `onMouseDown` event over `onClick`.

 ## License

 MIT